 Yew Grove Reit expects to IPO in early June

-The management team behind Yew Grove Reit had initially set out to raise €100 million in an IPO.
+Yew Grove Reit has said it now plans to float on the junior Dublin and London stock markets in “early June”.
 Photograph: Dara Mac Dónaill

-Yew Grove Reit, a new Irish real-estate investment trust, said on Thursday that it now plans to float on the junior Dublin and London stock markets in “early June”, having indicated in early May that it aimed to list by the end of the month.
+Yew Grove Reit, a new Irish real estate investment trust (reit) , said on Thursday that it now planned to float on the junior Dublin and London stock markets in “early June”, having indicated in early May that it aimed to list by the end of the month.

 A spokeswoman for the company declined to comment beyond a stock exchange announcement updating on the planned initial public offering (IPO).